Domestic vs. International Adoption

 At American Adoptions, adoptive families are free to choose which circumstances they are comfortable accepting in their child’s medical and social history.
 For example, if the family is not comfortable adopting a child whose birth parents have a history of depression, or who may have been exposed to alcohol in the womb, they will not be considered for those situations.

 Domestic adoption and international adoption also have their own unique legal concerns.

 One very large legal concern in domestic adoption is the myth that the child's biological parents may come back years later and take the child back.
-This is also a common argument against open and semi-open adoptions, as many people are lead to believe that contact with the birth parents will lead to the birth parents' desire to revoke their consent, even after the adoption is finalized.
-For this reason, many couples believe that international adoptions are "safer," due to the fact that there is routinely no contact with the birth parents in international adoptions prior to and after the completion of the adoption.
+This is also a common argument against open adoptions, as many people are lead to believe that contact with the birth parents will lead to the birth parents' desire to revoke their consent, even after the adoption is finalized.
+For this reason, many adoptive families believe that international adoptions are "safer," due to the fact that there is routinely no contact with the birth parents in international adoptions prior to and after the completion of the adoption.

 Weighing the Options

 If you are debating between domestic vs. international adoption, there is a wealth of information across the Web.
 We recommend you do plenty of research and investigate multiple private domestic adoption agencies and international adoption agencies so that you make the best choice for your family.